francoataffarel/PPPwn-PS4Browser_not_only/README.md

 **Using the built-in Wi-Fi hotspot on the PS4, created for remote play via PS VITA or PS TV.**

 Great idea, but I couldn't connect to the network.
-The simple question was: **what's the password?**
+The simple question was: **What's the password?**

 **So I started tinkering with the PS4's file system after unlocking it.
 After three intense weekends, I developed a methodology to discover the password.**

+**I was able to connect  a built-in Wi-Fi hotspot WITHOUT PS VITA and use this network to trigger an exploit in the native PS4 browser (WWW app)!!!**

 **Note: I won't disclose this part yet because Sony states:
 'Give us reasonable time to remediate vulnerabilities before talking about them publicly and notify us of your disclosure plans in advance.'